Easy Zucchini Refrigerator Pickles Recipe (No Cooking)

 By submitting this form, you consent to receive emails from Simple and Savory

-Why you will love these refrigerator pickles
+Why you will love zucchini refrigerator pickles

 A view of the ingredients for the zucchini pickles: apple cider vinegar dill zucchini garlic and pickle spice